PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

    unknown value** used as the function arguments
    (the **runtime arguments**).

-   These symbolic tracer objects represent **dynamic variable**, and are used to determine how the JIT compiled function transforms its inputs to outputs.
+   These symbolic tracer objects represent **dynamic variables**, and are used to determine how the JIT compiled function transforms its inputs to outputs.